oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 sh /opt/scripts/startup/resetOSPassword.sh --op_type reset_grid_oracle --pwd_file common_os_pwdfile.enc --secret_volume /run/secrets --pwd_key_file pwd.key
 ```

-**Note:** If you do not have a common secret volume among Oracle RAC containers, populate the password file with the same password that you have used on the new node, encrypt the file, and execute `resetOSPassword.sh` on the existing node of the cluster.
+**Note:** If you do not have a common secret volume among Oracle RAC containers, then populate the password file with the same password that you have used on the new node, encrypt the file, and run `resetOSPassword.sh` on the existing node of the cluster.

 ### Prepare the envfile

-To perorm the RAC node addition, you need to create envfile which will be mounted inside the container.For the details of environment variables, refer to section 7 for node addition.
+To perform the Oracle RAC node addition, you must create an envfile, which which will be mounted inside the container.
+For details about environment variables for node addition, refer to section 7.

-**Note**: If you are planing to use `RAC Storage Container` for shared storage, change following parameters in the `Parameters need to be changed` section as shown following:
+**Note**: If you are planning to use `RAC Storage Container` for shared storage, then change following parameters in the `Parameters need to be changed` section as follows:

 ```bash
  export ASM_DISCOVERY_DIR=/oradata